 Emerging communications, data processing, and transportation technologies have great potential to change the way that we live, work, and move around the region.
 Residents today can already use technology to route and complete a multimodal trip, reducing dependence on automobiles and fostering walkable places.
 Retail shopping is increasingly occurring online, leading to new industrial development and more truck travel.
 New sensors and data processing are allowing transportation providers to quickly inform and reroute travelers.
-There is growing potential for connected and autonomous vehicles, which offer possible mobility benefits as well as negative land use change as residents are able to live further from job opportunities and amenities.
-New technology may also offer new opportunities to help seniors or residents with disabilities remain mobile and stay in their preferred community.
+There is growing potential for connected and autonomous vehicles, which offer potential mobility benefits, but also potential negative land use change as residents are able to live further from job opportunities and amenities.

 Technology will continue to change the shape of the region; we must continue to plan for the comprehensive impacts of these technologies.
 For example, communities may need additional strategies to protect vulnerable road users, like bikes and pedestrians, if on-demand delivery continues to place more trucks on the road or if autonomous vehicles proliferate.
-Transit may need to identify solutions to build on its strengths and remain competitive in a future with more autonomous or shared vehicle options.
-These same advances may offer new transit solutions for low to moderate density areas.
+Transit may need to focus on core routes or develop innovative solutions to serve low-density areas if private ridesourcing continues to grow.
 To prepare, CMAP and other stakeholders should continue to evaluate emerging technologies, establish principles and best practices to ensure that implementation supports regional goals, and assist municipalities in planning for change.